andre-gra/cv/README.md

 - **Frontend Developer**:

   - I follow with my team a web application based on microservice architecture.
 The frontend is built with ReactJs, wich is the part of the application I am responsible as a frontend developer specialist.
   I also started others projects of web applications used internally, like a creation of a UI library built with Web Components.
-Actually I am involved in a project built with Angular.

   - **Stack**
     - _Frontend_: React, Typescript, React Hooks, Tailwind css, Sass, Markdown, React Query, Axios, Vite, Web Components (Stencil), Redux, Storybook and a lot of others...